miLibris/flask-rest-jsonapi/docs/quickstart.rst

 Relationships
 -------------

-Now let's use relationships tools.
+| Now let's use relationships tools.
 First, create 3 computers called Halo, Nestor and Comodor like in previous example.
+|
-Done ?
+| Done ?
-Ok.
+| Ok.
 So let's continue this tutorial.
+|
-We assume that Halo has id: 2, Nestor id: 3 and Comodor has id 4.
+| We assume that Halo has id: 2, Nestor id: 3 and Comodor has id: 4.

 Create a person with related computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~